tallforasmurf/Wholeness2/README.md

 Chapter text files are located in the folder Manuscript.

-Referenced images are stored... not sure yet.
+Referenced images are stored in the manuscript/images folder.

 Source files and other meta-data are stored locally, not on github.